DMT

 What is DMT

-Psychedelic drugs can affect all the senses, altering a person’s thinking, sense of time and emotions.
-Psychedelics can cause someone to hallucinate, seeing or hearing things that do not exist or are distorted.2
+DMT (Dimethyltryptamine) is a strong psychedelic drug, which means it can affect all the senses, altering a person’s thinking, sense of time and emotions.
+Psychedelics can cause a person to hallucinate, seeing or hearing things that do not exist or are distorted.1,2

-DMT is structurally similar to psilocybin (magic mushrooms) and is known to produce short-acting and intense visual hallucinations.2
+DMT is structurally similar to psilocybin (magic mushrooms) and is known to produce short acting and intense visual hallucinations.2

 What does DMT look like?

-DMT is found in a variety of plants and is the psychoactive ingredient in the drug ayahuasca.3 In ayahuasca, a plant containing DMT is boiled together with a plant containing a monoamine oxidase inhibitor (MAOI) such as harmaline, and the mixture is drunk.4
+DMT is found in a variety of plants and animals, and is the psychoactive ingredient in the drug ayahuasca.3 In ayahuasca, a plant containing DMT is boiled together with a plant containing a monoamine oxidase inhibitor (MAOI) such as harmaline, and the mixture is drunk.4

 When produced synthetically DMT is a white crystalline powder.3